Risks, dangers and threats to construction sites

 Methods of construction site security

 Protecting your site is essential, but what can be implemented to ensure that your site is prepared for any possible threats against it?
-The 5 main elements to a good security service are:
+The 5 main elements of a good security service are:

 - Intruder detection systems

 - Containment measures such as barriers, walls, fencing, gates and bollards

 What can security guards do on a construction site?